 What is Manual Medicine?

-- Manual therapy approach is a highly effective and efficient way of providing safe conservative treatment for musculoskeletal problems.
+- Clinical reasoning, formal PT knowledge of the human body, and the skill set needed is why it is a highly effective and efficient way of providing safe conservative treatment for musculoskeletal problems.

 - Certified Orthopedic Manual Therapists have extensive training beyond what is taught in doctoral level physical therapy programs.